404Croove/student-record-management-system/README.md

 | Storage | In-memory dictionary |
 | Execution | Command Line / Terminal |

+To test the program start by running it, multiple options would show up, choose task to be performed, example: Adding a student - You need to enter student ID, Name and class.
+You can check the final report by "Show Report" option.
 ---

 ## ▶️ Steps to Install & Run the Project